Minecraft Gamerules Guide - All Game Rules Explained

 Creature Rules

-These settings govern mob spawning and their interactions with the environment.
+These settings govern the spawning of mobs and their interactions with the environment.

 mobGriefing